oss-review-toolkit/ort/integrations/jenkins/README.md

 longer, but again subsequent scans will be faster thanks to the use of stored scan results.

 Once the pipeline run completes you will see that the "Run ORT evaluator" stage is actually yellow and marked as "unstable".
-This is expected due to the use of a build-in rules resource as an example.
+This is expected due to the use of a built-in rules resource as an example.
 The ORT results from the stages and the report formats are published as build artifacts.

 Now the pipeline is properly configured / initialized and you can click again on *Build with Parameters* to run it